Ford Escape Hybrid Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-- The cost with full coverage for a teen driver can cost as much as $4,266 or more
+- The cost for full coverage for a teen driver with full coverage can cost $4,266

-Car insurance rates for a Ford Escape Hybrid can also vary considerably based on the trim level of your Escape Hybrid, your risk profile, and liability limits and deductibles.
+Insurance rates for a Ford Escape Hybrid can also vary considerably based on your driver profile, the trim level of your Escape Hybrid, and physical damage deductibles and liability limits.

-Older drivers with no driving violations and high physical damage deductibles could pay as little as $1,000 a year for full coverage.
-Rates are highest for teen drivers, where even without any violations or accidents they will be charged at least $4,200 a year.
+An older driver with no violations or accidents and high deductibles may pay as little as $1,000 every 12 months on average for full coverage.
+Rates are much higher for teen drivers, where even good drivers should be prepared to pay in the ballpark of $4,200 a year.
 View Rates by Age

-Where you live has a huge impact on Ford Escape Hybrid insurance rates.
-A driver around age 40 might see rates as low as $700 a year in states like North Carolina, Wisconsin, and Vermont, or as much as $1,440 on average in Florida, New York, and Michigan.
+Where you live also has a big influence on Ford Escape Hybrid insurance prices.
+A middle-age driver might find rates as low as $700 a year in states like Iowa, Maine, and Idaho, or be forced to pay as much as $1,520 on average in New York, Louisiana, and Michigan.

 State | Premium | Compared to U.S. Avg | Percent Difference |